AlexLexx706/simple_mpc/README.md

-# Stupid Implementation of MPC for a Front-Wheel Steering Car
+# Implementation of MPC for a Front-Wheel Steering Car on Casadi

 This project demonstrates a simple implementation of a Model Predictive Controller (MPC) applied to a car model with front-wheel steering.
 The car is represented in a 2D space, and the MPC controller optimizes the steering angles to follow a predefined path.